-During naptime children sleep and rest that are necessary for children's growth and development.
+During naptime children sleep and rest which are necessary for children's growth and development.
 Sleep reenergizes children physically and emotionally.
-Adults help children settle down for nap; provide quiet alternative for nonsleepers; and provide for children's various styles of waking up.
+Adults can help children settle down for nap; provide quiet alternatives for non-sleepers; and provide for children's various styles of waking up.